SDL-mirror/SDL/README-amigaos4.txt

 sh configure --disable-altivec --prefix=/SDK/local/newlib/ make

 After building, "make install" should work.
+Optionally you can also build tests:

+cd test
+sh configure
+make

 ================================================================================
 Using SDL2 in your projects